 Your lawyer should be central to making everything go smoothly, ensuring there are no legal problems with the property, helping with the required paperwork, and liaising directly with your bank.
 Lawyer fees are typically 1% (plus IVA) of the value of the property.

-HC Insider tip: Be sure your lawyer is totally independent and working just for you.
-It’s better not to use law firms recommended by an estate agent or developer.
+HC Insider tip: Be sure your lawyer is independent and working just for you.

 Get a mortgage